What would you do in an attack? The case for “Stay Alive” First Aid training.

 2 hours of training and the practice of carrying a small, effective First Aid kit can prevent a loved one, or someone you work with, from becoming a victim of violence or a serious accident.
 Ultimately, the right knowledge could even save you.

 Another terrorist attack will happen.
 People will be caught up in it, and the major cause of loss of life will be catastrophic blood loss.
-The general public can do nothing to stop the attack, but they can do something to minimize the loss of life, simply by being ready and having the right attitude.
+The general public can do nothing to stop the attack, but they can do something to minimise the loss of life, simply by being ready and having the right attitude.
 So why not start preparing now?